fclaerho/zed/README.md

 * highlighting rules,
 * a filename pattern,
 * a linked command.

-The status bar shows all this informations for the current opened file;
+The status bar shows all this informations for the current opened file, e.g.:
-e.g.:
 * for a text file: `Working on <<README.txt>> (Txt/)` (no linked application),
 * for a tck/tk script: `Working on <<foo.tcl>> (TclTk/execWish)` (linked app: wish)

 When a language plugin is loaded it adds a new entry in the Languages menu and if autoSwitch is enabled (default) when you open a file matching the pattern given by the language plugin the highlighting rules are automatically applied.